Massachusetts Correctional Institution – Concord: History

 MCI Concord opened in May 1878 as the New State Prison at Concord with Mexican War veteran General Chamberlain as its warden.

-In 1884, all the State inmates were taken out of Concord and transferred to the State Prison in Charlestown Massachusetts and Concord became the "Massachusetts Reformatory" where prisoners under 30 years of age received a one number maximum term for the crime they were convicted of and the Massachusetts Parole Board could release the offender a month after their judgment, or anytime up to their maximum term.
+In 1884, all the State inmates were taken out of Concord and transferred to the Charlestown State Prison in Charlestown, Massachusetts and Concord became the "Massachusetts Reformatory" where prisoners under 30 years of age received a one number maximum term for the crime they were convicted of and the Massachusetts Parole Board could release the offender a month after their judgment, or anytime up to their maximum term.
 If the offender proved to be reformed of the behavior that caused his incarceration he would be put on supervised parole which was subject to termination if the parolee proved to be rehabilitated.
-For the courts sentenced those they felt could be reformed to the reformatory, and the more serious offenders to the State prison.
+The courts sentenced those they felt could be reformed to the reformatory, and the more serious offenders to the State prison.
 Programs were set up at Concord so that the offender could prove himself reformed, and be paroled could learn a trade to be used on their return to society.

 In 1893, additional construction added 230 cells to the Massachusetts reformatory.

 In 1955, because of overcrowding at the State Prison in Charlestown and rioting inmates, Governor Herter formed a committee to study the system and it was decided to revamp the entire State Prison system and the Commissioner was ordered to purchase more prison facilities for those sentenced to the State Prison; to ease the overcrowding situation at Charlestown.
 During the Acts of 1955, c.
-770, all the prison were merely renamed, "MCI-(at the city or town the prison was located).
+770, all the prisons were merely renamed, "MCI-(at the city or town the prison was located).